apiaryio/api-elements/API Elements Reference.md

 ### Base Element

-In this specification, every data structure is a sub-type of another data structure, and, therefore, it is directly or indirectly derived from one of the Data Structure _Base Types_.
+In this reference document, every data structure is a sub-type of another data structure, and, therefore, it is directly or indirectly derived from one of the Data Structure _Base Types_.
 This is expressed as an inheritance of elements in Data Structure Refract, where the predecessor of an element is referred to as element's _Base Element_.

 Note: Not every Data Structure _Base Type_ is presented in Refract primitive types and vice versa – see the table below.